 I always have a wonderful time, wherever I am, whomever I’m with.

-The Olympics have come and gone, but a new series of fun and games is about to kick off—the fall party season.
-To launch the festivities, we asked our cadre of international revelers—our gold medalists of giggle water—to tell us which cocktails are currently trending in a few of our favorite cities around the world.
+Just in time for the fall party season, we’ve asked our cadre of international revelers—our gold medalists of giggle water—to tell us which cocktails are currently trending in a few of our favorite cities around the world.
 Grab a Globe Trotter Martini and listen in as we share the names of the libation sensations you’ll surely want to serve at your next stateside soirée.

 Barcelona: The Aperol Spritz